vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 ## How to run this app

-This repo contains two versions of the web app - a PHP version and a Javascript version.
+This repo contains two versions of the web app - a Php version and a Javascript version.
 The PHP version must be uploaded to a web server.
 The Javascript version can be run from your desktop.
-In the Php version the user will not be able to see your API key because the php code runs on the server, therefore it's more secure.
-It's also possible to upload the JS version to a web server, but take note that it's not secure because your API key will be visible to the user.
+In the Php version the user will not be able to see your API key because the Php code runs on the server, therefore it's more secure.
+It's also possible to run the JS version on a web server, but it's not secure.
+Your API key will be visible to the user.
 It's not possible to secure an API key in Javascript.

 ### 1. PHP Version
 - Download the PhoebeAi-Php folder.
 - Add your OpenAi API Key in the following file: chatgpt-api-code.php
 - Upload all the files to your web server as you would when hosting a website.

-### 2. Javacsript Version
+### 2. Javascript Version
 - Download the PhoebeAi-JS folder and place it on your desktop.
 - Add your OpenAi API Key in the following file: chatgpt-api-code.php
 - Double click the index.html file.
 The app will open in your web browser.